Mythical-Github/UnrealAutoMod/docs/enums.md

 - **UBISOFT**: 'ubisoft'
 - **OTHER**: 'other'

-### ScriptStateType
+### HookStateType

-Enum for the various script states, used to fire off other functions at specific times.
+Enum for the various hook states, used to fire off other functions at specific times.

 - **NONE**: 'none'
 - **PRE_ALL**: 'pre_all'